sobiamaqbool/Image-Caption-Generation/Readme.md

 ## Model Output

 During training, the script prints the average loss per epoch.
 After training, the model checkpoint contains:
-Encoder weights
+Encoder weights,
-Decoder weights
+Decoder weights,
-Vocabulary (word2idx mapping)
+Vocabulary (word2idx mapping),
 This can be used for inference or further training.

 ## License